Modern Slavery Act Statement 2019

 Our supply chain and due diligence

-We have undertaken a review of all our suppliers, focussing on the:
+We continue to review our suppliers, focusing on the:

 Our supply chain consists principally of regulated professional advisers, individual consultants, financial services firms and providers of office-related services.
 Nearly all our suppliers are based in the United Kingdom and we endeavour only to use reputable suppliers.